This article was updated on May 1st, 2023

 Urine scald is a painful condition that occurs when urine contacts the skin for long periods of time, causing red, irritated skin and secondary infection.
 It is most often seen in dogs who are paralyzed or dealing with urinary incontinence for another reason.
 However, it can also be seen in dogs with birth defects, or who are suffering from other debilitating systemic diseases affecting their mobility and causing them to lay in puddles of urine.
-Urine scald requires veterinary attention to treat, as well as diagnose and resolve the underlying condition to prevent recurrence.
+Urine scald requires veterinary attention to treat, as well as diagnose and resolve the underlying condition to prevent a recurrence.
 Let’s explore some of the most common causes, how your vet may manage the condition, and what you can do at home to help.

 What are the Symptoms Seen with Dog Urine Scald?